nossleinad/Jjama3.jl/README.md

 using CUDA, Flux, JSON3, Jjama3
 ```

-You might also need to install `cuDNN.jl` and run `using cuDNN` on some systems.
+You might also need to install `cuDNN` and run `using cuDNN` on some systems.

 For sampling, you can pass `device = gpu` to the `generate` function: